wbishopJanelia/janelia_core/docs/source/install.rst

 1. PyTorch must be installed, following directions `here <https://pytorch.org/>`_.

-2. If you will be working with [klb files](https://bitbucket.org/fernandoamat/keller-lab-block-filetype), you will need to install pyklb which is available from https://github.com/bhoeckendorf/pyklb.
+2. If you will be working with `klb files <https://bitbucket.org/fernandoamat/keller-lab-block-filetype>`_, you will need to install pyklb which is available from https://github.com/bhoeckendorf/pyklb.
 Follow the instructions there to install it.
 If you are not working with klb files, you can skip this.